Skip to main content

 December

-• implemented dedicated cores for cloud servers, with Hyper-Threading support and resource allocation on a single NUMA-node.
-For now, the functionality is available only in the ru-3b, ru-7a and ru-7b pool segments;
+• implemented dedicated cores for cloud servers, with Hyper-Threading support and resource placement on a single NUMA node.
+The feature is currently available only in the pool segments ru-3b, ru-7a, and ru-7b;

-• moved the selection of fixed and arbitrary configurations to the lines in the pool segments ru-3b, ru-7a and ru-7b:
+• moved the selection of fixed and custom configurations to lineups in the ru-3b, ru-7a, and ru-7b pool segments:

-• arbitrary configurations are available for the Standard lineup with limits up to 232 vCPUs, 900 GB RAM;
+• custom configurations are available for the Standard lineup with limits up to 232 vCPUs, 900 GB RAM;

-• arbitrary configurations are available for the GPU lineup with limits up to 192 vCPUs, 2 TB RAM;
+• custom configurations are available for the GPU lineup with limits up to 192 vCPUs, 2 TB RAM;

-• arbitrary configurations are available for the HighFreq lineup with limits up to 176 vCPUs, 900 GB RAM;
+• custom configurations are available for the HighFreq lineup with limits up to 176 vCPUs, 900 GB RAM;

-• Dedicated for operation of cloud servers on dedicated hosts in the ru-3b pool segment;
+• Dedicated for running cloud servers on dedicated hosts in the ru-3b pool segment;

-• added a new Monitoring Box application to create a cloud server with pre-installed software.
+• added a new Monitoring Box application for creating a cloud server with pre-installed software.

 November